BY CARMEN ANDERSON

 D&D is an immersive experience where each player creates and plays a character of their own design, based in a world of high fantasy.
 One player, the Dungeon Master (DM), then leads the players through whatever story, quest, or journey that they are embarking upon.
 Each character can interact with the world around them, speaking to locals, hunting monsters through various landscapes, and even stumbling across hoards of treasure.
 At its core, it is a collaborative storytelling experience between all involved.

 There are people in Gibraltar that have been playing D&D for decades, but it’s only experienced a worldwide resurgence in the last six or seven years.
 The longer we have been playing ourselves, the more people we have met that love it as much as we do.
+We’ve also been playing the satta king game in India.
 We’re also starting to notice that more and more teenagers and young adults are eager to try it.

 How long have you played D&D?
 What inspired you to start playing and what do you enjoy most about it?

 Benji: I’ve been playing D&D for nearly 6 years now.
 I was originally inspired by the freedom that D&D allowed in its roleplay, especially when compared to traditional video games.
 The longer I played though, the more I found myself leaning into the DM role and creating entire worlds for my friends to explore and huge challenges for them to overcome.
 That’s led to my favourite thing about D&D; watching my friends’ expressions turn from shock, into resolve and finally into celebration as they conquer whatever I have placed ahead of them.